The Duty to Mitigate is better understood as the dismissed employee’s responsibility to find new employment after their termination.

 Mitigation with the Same Employer

 Courts have previously and commonly ruled that the duty to mitigate does not require the dismissed employee to return to the employer.
-There have been rare cases where there is reason to believe both the employee and employer can re-establish a harmonious relationship that does not jeopardize either party’s interests.
+There have been rare cases where there is a reason to believe both the employee and employer can re-establish a harmonious relationship that does not jeopardize either party’s interests.

 If there are no barriers to re-employment, it may be necessary for a dismissed employee to return to work for the employer to mitigate damages.
 Barriers may include previous harassment, humiliation or embarrassment.
 The non-tangible elements of the situation must be evaluated in determining if mitigation by returning to work is plausible.